Bagnolo stele: Bagnolo 1

 Bagnolo 1 was discovered in 1963, bearing depictions of 14 items, engraved by hammering.
 Recognizable are drawings of a Sun, an axe and several daggers of the "Remedello" type, a belt and an ibex.

 Bagnolo 2

 In 1972, Bagnolo 2 was discovered, a similar stele with 16 engravings, showing the same daggers and axes, and a Sun, as well as a figure of a dog, and a ploughman with a team of two oxen, and patterns interpreted as necklaces and pendants.
+Bagnolo 2 was found incorporated in a historic structure.